 Damage to the shoulder may result from repetitive movements, manual labor, sports, or aging.
-A person may also injure this part of the body due to a bad fall or accident.
-Many people visit the doctor with front, or anterior, shoulder pain.
+Many people visit the doctor with anterior or front deltoid pain.

 The shoulder is a mobile structure that allows the arm to move freely in all directions.
 Shoulder problems may limit arm movement, causing pain or discomfort.

 - the humerus, which is the long arm bone

 These bones interact at four joints.
 A joint called the glenohumeral or shoulder joint connects the upper arm bone and shoulder blade.
 Although surrounding structures provide support, this joint is susceptible to injury.

 In this article, we discuss some common causes of front shoulder pain and explain how doctors diagnose and treat them.